Northwest Territories Nominee Program (NTNP): Eligibility and Application Steps

 Here are the typical processing times once a complete application is received:

-Note that the Entrepreneur Stream involves a more extensive process spanning nomination, business establishment, and finally permanent residence.
+You should note that the Business Stream involves a more extensive process spanning nomination, business establishment, and finally permanent residence.

 Applicants should factor these timelines into their immigration plans and apply well in advance of when they hope to arrive and work in the Northwest Territories.

-Covering over 1.1 million square kilometres, the Northwest Territories is the third largest Canadian territory, yet home to just 42,000 residents.
-(Source)
+Covering over 1.1 million square kilometres, the Northwest Territories is the third largest Canadian territory, yet home to just 45,000 residents (According to immigratenwt.ca).

 The capital and largest city is Yellowknife, with approximately 20,000 residents.
 However, the NWT has a scattered population, with most of them living in small, tight-knit communities.